WedgeSama/WSJsFormValidatorBundle/README.md

 ----
 - Handle select and textarea type.
 (Currently, just input type works)
 - Explain how to use custom constraint.
 (Already handle, just no doc :))
-- Add remains Symfony constraint
+- Add missing Symfony constraints.
+- Find a better solution to identify a FormError to a field/form.
+- Currently not working when using error_mapping.